thriveweb/see-civil/content/see-civil/infrustructure-projects/wave-2-early-works-woolgoolga-to-ballina.md

 meta:
   description: >-
-    SEE Civil undertook early works between Whytes and Pimlico on the Pacific Highway in prepartion for major Pacific Highway upgrade works.
+    SEE Civil undertook early works between Whytes and Pimlico on the Pacific Highway in preparation for major Pacific Highway upgrade works.
   title: >-
     Wave 2 Early Works | SEE Civil project  | Woolgoolga to Ballina Pacific Highway upgrade